stellarcarbon/sc-sdk-typescript/README.md

 The Stellarcarbon Typescript SDK can be used to easily use the Stellarcarbon API in your typescript project.

+By default the SDK will run against the mainnet API at `https://api.stellarcarbon.io`

 ## Installation

 ```npm install @stellarcarbon/sc-sdk-typescript```